steadylearner/Rust-Full-Stack/README.md

 ## CLI

-If you want to make some, refer to [the official documenation](https://rust-cli.github.io/book/index.html) and [the code snippet](https://github.com/rust-cli/book/tree/master/src/tutorial/testing) used there.
+If you want to make some apps, refer to [the official documenation](https://rust-cli.github.io/book/index.html) and [the code snippet](https://github.com/rust-cli/book/tree/master/src/tutorial/testing) used there.

 * [bat](https://github.com/sharkdp/bat)
 * [Rust on the command line blog post](https://asquera.de/blog/2018-01-20/getting-started-with-rust-on-the-command-line/)